The Investor-Founder Relationship

 How the investor-founder relationship evolves

-At Series A (30–100 employees), the investor has a board seat and formal information rights.
+At Series A (30–100 employees) - the investor has a board seat and formal information rights.
 The relationship moves from informal to structured.
 This is the phase where governance norms become entrenched.
-Founders who establish strong governance norms here find investor relationships easier at growth stage; those who do not find themselves renegotiating norms under DFI due diligence pressure.
+The substantive treatment of how active investor participation produces measurably different venture outcomes - anchored in Bottazzi-Da Rin-Hellmann on active investors and Hellmann-Puri on VC professionalisation - sits in Investor Propositions and The Scaling Decision Log Decision 1.
+The implication for relationship dynamics is structural: founders who establish strong governance norms here find investor relationships easier at growth stage; those who do not find themselves renegotiating norms under DFI due diligence pressure.

 The moment at which the investor begins thinking about exit - and the founder either does not know this is happening or disagrees about the timing - is the most common source of investor-founder conflict in scaling ventures.
 The misalignment is structural: the investor has a fund with a defined life; the founder has a company with an indefinite horizon.
 At year seven of a ten-year fund, the investor's incentives shift toward liquidity regardless of the company's position in its scaling journey.
+The substantive treatment of why the standard 10-year VC fund model is structurally unsuited to African scaling timelines - and why fund-architecture reform is the structural solution - sits in The Political Economy of Capital Allocation.
 The founders who navigate this tension best are those who have had explicit conversations with their investors about exit expectations at Series A, not at growth stage when the pressure is already present.
 The structural solution is fund architectures designed around African exit timelines, not Silicon Valley ones.